camlinke/wordcount/part2.md

 - Alembic - [http://alembic.readthedocs.org/en/latest/](http://alembic.readthedocs.org/en/latest/)
 - Flask-Migrate - [http://flask-migrate.readthedocs.org/en/latest/](http://flask-migrate.readthedocs.org/en/latest/)

 To get started install Postgres on your local computer if you don't have it already.
 Since Heroku uses Postgres it will be good for us to develop locally on the same database.
 If you don't have Postgres installed, [Postgres.app](http://postgresapp.com/) is an easy way to get up and running quick for Mac users.
 Once you have Postgres installed, create a database called *wordcount_dev* to use as our local development database.
-In order to use our newly created database in our Flask app we're going to need to install a few things
+In order to use our newly created database in our Flask app we're going to need to install a few things:

 ```
+$ workon wordcount
 $ pip install psycopg2, SQLAlchemy, Flask-Migrate
 $ pip freeze > requirements.txt
 ```

 Psycopg is is a Python adapter for Postgres, SQLAlchemy is an awesome Python ORM, and Flask-Migrate will install both that extension and Alembic which we'll use for our database migrations.

-> If you're on Mavericks and having trouble installing psycopg2 check out this link [http://stackoverflow.com/questions/22313407/clang-error-unknown-argument-mno-fused-madd-python-package-installation-fa](http://stackoverflow.com/questions/22313407/clang-error-unknown-argument-mno-fused-madd-python-package-installation-fa)
+> If you're on Mavericks and having trouble installing psycopg2 check out [this](http://stackoverflow.com/questions/22313407/clang-error-unknown-argument-mno-fused-madd-python-package-installation-fa) Stack Overflow article.

 Add the following line to the `DevelopmentConfig()` class in your *config.py* file to set your app to use your newly created database in development: